jbdorey/BeeBDC/README.md

 - `countryOutlieRs()` This function flags country-level outliers using the checklist provided with this package.
 For additional context and column names, see `beesChecklist`.
-- `continentOutliers()` This function flags continent-level outliers using the checklist provided with this package.
+- `continentOutlieRs()` This function flags continent-level outliers using the checklist provided with this package.
 This function works much the same as `countryOutlieRs()`, but at a lower resolution.
 For additional context and column names, see `beesChecklist`.